Avre (Somme)

 The Avre ([avʁ]) is a river in Picardy, France, and is the principal tributary, from the left side, of the River Somme.

+Background

-At 66 kilometres long, it drains a relatively important basin of 1,150 km² but only flows at best 5,1 m³/s near its confluence at Longueau.
+At 66 km long, it drains a relatively important basin of 1,150 km2 but only flows at best 5.1 m3/s near its confluence at Longueau.

 Its principal tributaries are: the Noye, joining at Boves, the Trois Doms joining at Pierrepont-sur-Avre, the Brache joining at Braches and the Luce at Berteaucourt-les-Thennes.